Who We Are

 - Teachers provide accurate information regarding their credentials and training.

-- Teachers refrain from making exaggerated claims about the benefits of yoga.
+- Teachers refrain from making exaggerated claims about the benefits of yoga, acknowledge the limitations of their skills

-- Teachers inform students of their personal yoga philosophy and style, and practise tolerance and acceptance of the views of others.
+- Teachers inform students of their personal yoga philosophy and style, practice tolerance and acceptance of the views of

-- Teachers practise some form of karma yoga based upon their skills.
+- Teachers practice some form of karma yoga (selfless service) based upon their skills.

 Guidelines for YAA Members based on the above Code of Ethics